unlock-protocol/docs/developers/smart-contracts/lock-api/hooks/README.md

 It contains 2 main functions

-1. `keyPurchasePrice` which is used to determine the purchase price before issueing a transaction.
+1. `keyPurchasePrice` which is used to determine the purchase price before issuing a transaction.
 2. `onKeyPurchase` which is called with every time a key is sold

 The `ILockKeyPurchaseHook` contract interface describes the parameters of each functions (from, recipient, original price, price paid, etc), so the hook can be properly implemented.

-For instance, you can find out how to implement discount codes or an invite-only using contract extensions we developed in the [Key Purchase Hook doc](developers/smart-contracts/lock-api/hooks/the-key-purchase-hook.md).
+For instance, you can find out how to implement discount codes or invite-only using contract extensions we developed in the [Key Purchase Hook doc](developers/smart-contracts/lock-api/hooks/the-key-purchase-hook.md).

 ## OnKeyCancel Hook